The Marketing Level-up

 The past several years have been dominated by digital marketing strategies that included email campaigns, targeted social media ads, PPC advertising, and brand ambassadorships.
 With this increase, offline marketing became a way of the past.

-Consumers no longer respond the same way to digital marketing as they once have.
-The advent of adblockers, paid subscription services for ad free entertainment, and the increasing savviness of target audiences are leading marketers back to the drawing board, as they attempt to subvert the changing marketing landscape, and make a splash in the new year.
+Consumers want 24/7 access and want a brand to flirt with them like a salesperson would do.
+They don’t want to pick up the phone and talk to you.
+They would like to chat about it in a messenger or chatbot. digital marketing as they once have.
+The increasing savviness of target audiences are leading marketers back to the drawing board, as they attempt to subvert the changing marketing landscape, and make a splash in 2021.

-Companies like Mainstreet ROI have begun employing old school, direct marketing techniques such as physically printed newsletters for their marketing strategies.
+Companies like Hubspot have begun employing new school, direct marketing techniques such as social media following and engaging with prospects and clients for their marketing strategies.

-The focus of relevancy and personal touch have invoked trust in their consumers, allowing for them to foster those relationships more intimately, while differentiating themselves from their competition.
+The focus of relevancy and personal touch have invokes trust in their consumers, allowing for them to foster relationships more intimately, while differentiating themselves from competition.
 This has provided them with some substantial results early-on.

 Voice-activated searches – a new marketing frontier

-This past year also saw an increased demand for AI Virtual Assistants such as the Google Home and Amazon’s Alexa.
+2021 saw an massive billion dollar demand for AI Virtual Assistants such as the Google Home and Amazon’s Alexa.
 These devices are a part of an emerging industry called the “Internet of Things” or IoT, which includes all devices that are wirelessly connected to the internet through a cloud based system.

-By 2020, it’s estimated that over 26 billion devices will be connected via the cloud.
-A good percentage of these devices will have voice-activation capabilities, which is demonstrated by the near 200 percent growth they’ve seen in Q2 of 2018 alone.
+By 2025, it’s estimated that all devices will be connected via the cloud.
+A good percentage of these devices will have voice-activation capabilities, which is demonstrated by massive year-over-year growth.

 With the new frontier of search coming by way of voice, the design of a company’s digital marketing content, including the focus of their SEO, will have to evolve.